j1ai/Android-Mobile-Application/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were planned but not met/completed:

-- Brainstorm ideas for a social app
+- Brainstorm ideas for a social app:
 We decided not to choose a UofT social app as our project idea and instead planned ideas for a optimizing scheduler.

 ## Meeting Highlights